 Auditory Stimuli and Splicing

-All the stimuli used in this study are all Wh-question, written for created by us.
+The stimuli used in this study are Wh-question, written for created by us.
 The target sentences are designed to be intrasentential code-switching Wh-questions that have English as matrix language and only the last lexical item in the sentence is switched to Spanish (e.g., Where is my perro?).
 To avoid conflict, all switched items are preceded by a possessive adjective in English.
 All the switched items in target sentences are designed to be easy to visualize in an illustration and are not culturally embedded in either Hispanic or English language.
-Additional sentences including Spanish unilingual, English unilingual, Spanish-Englsih code-switching are also created for splicing and filler use.
+Additional sentences including Spanish unilingual, English unilingual, Spanish-English code-switching are also created for splicing and filler use.
 A 30-year-old female speaker of Mexican (Mexico City) Spanish recorded all the stimuli through Zoom (2016), recoded using the built-in function of Zoom (2016) and Voice Memos App on iPhone.
-The sentences that the speaker was supposed to record were presented one by one on her screen and she could repeat many times as needed to create a most naturalistic sound.
-All the recordings then are manipulated using Praat (Boersma & Weenink, 2022).
+The sentences that the speaker was supposed to record were presented one by one on her screen and she could repeat them as many times as needed to create a most naturalistic sound.
+All the recordings were manipulated using Praat (Boersma & Weenink, 2022).

 Splicing and F0 manipulations are applied to the creation of auditory stimuli.
 Two conditions of the target sentences require such manipulation: spliced English-Spanish CS F0 not controlled, spliced English-Spanish CS F0 controlled.